lowRISC/style-guides/VerilogCodingStyle.md

 other places throughout the project and across projects.

 Enumeration type names should contain only lower-case alphanumeric characters and underscores.
-You must suffix enumeration type names with `_e`.
+You must suffix enumeration type names with `_t`.

 Enumeration value names (constants) should typically be `ALL_CAPS`, for example, `READY_TO_SEND`, to reflect their constant nature, especially for truly unchangeable